 - 1. Sanitize the fresh water supply system periodically (see sanitizing instructions). - 2.
 Keep water connection fittings from coming in contact with the ground or drain hose to reduce chance of contamination. - 3.
-Enlist services of a qualified technician to fix gas or electrical appliances. - 4.
+Enlist services of a qualified technician to test, repair, or replace electrical or propane appliances. - 4.
 Always have a serviceable fire extinguisher placed in an easily accessible location. - 5.
 Insure that tires are in good condition and properly inflated.
 Watch tire inflation closely.
 Under-inflated tires will overheat.
-Overheated tires are a potential hazard as they may throw rubber and cause a blow-out.
 Check the tire pressure before each trip while the tires are cold. - 6.
 Check and tighten the wheel lugs regularly (every 50 miles when new until 200 miles are reached and then check the lugs every 500 miles). - 7.
-Check the brakes in a safe area not while traveling a busy highway. - 8.
+Check the brakes in a safe area BEFORE traveling on a busy highway. - 8.
 Always block the trailer wheels solidly before unhitching. - 9.
 Before leaving a camp area with a trailer in tow, insure: - a.
 The safety pin or locking lever is seated. - b.
 The breakaway wire is attached to the tow vehicle. - c.
 All jacks are raised so that they cannot touch the ground. - d.
 The 110-volt electrical cord is properly stored.